limsammy/guildroster/README.md

 ### Password Security

-- **Hashing**: All passwords are hashed using bcrypt with automatic salting
+- **Hashing**: All passwords are hashed using PBKDF2 with SHA256 and automatic salting
 - **Verification**: Password verification is done securely without storing plain text
 - **Strength**: Passwords must be at least 8 characters long
 - **Storage**: Only hashed passwords are stored in the database